shivam-maurya-28/NGO-donation-website/README.md

 # NGO-management-System
-Welcome to my project respository this is my final year project there i hope you like it If any help needed related to my project feel free to contact on my E-mail: shivammaurya1014@gmail.com
+Welcome to my project respository.
+This is my final year project and  i hope you will like it If you have any query or suggestion  related to my project feel free to message me  on my E-mail: shivammaurya1014@gmail.com